19 Types of Insects in New York

 Fleas have over 2,500 species that live as external parasites on birds and mammals.
 They live off the blood or hematophagy of their hosts.

 These insects usually have brown bodies that are slender or flat.
-They have strong claws that they use to cling to the host’s skin.
+They use strong claws to cling to the host’s skin.

 Their hind legs are used for jumping, and they have mouthparts for sucking blood and piercing the skin.